MishelB-CG/GoogAPIKnum/README.md

 - Try minimal endpoints (`/me`, `/verify`, `/metadata`).
 - Document what your validator checks.

-## License

-Provided for authorized security testing only.

 ## Security Notice

-Use GoogAPIKnum **only** on systems and applications you are explicitly authorized to test.
+Use GoogAPIKnum and APIKnum++ **only** on systems and applications you are explicitly authorized to test.
 Misuse may violate service terms, trigger billing charges, or result in legal consequences.